WINDER LAW FIRM

 The Army dumped materials in unlined trenches.
 Some of the materials included:

-Several substances linked to cancer have been detected at Fort Detrick.
+Several substances associated with cancers have been detected at Fort Detrick.
 Here is a brief history of their discovery on base:

-• In 1987, trichloroethane (TCE) was discovered in a production well at Fort Detrick used for studying fish.
+- In 1987, the Army discovered trichloroethylene (TCE) in a production well that supplied Building 568 at Fort Detrick with water used to conduct fish studies.

 Cleanup Efforts & Superfund Site Designation

-• In 2009, Area B Groundwater was added to the National Priorities List, becoming a Superfund site.
+- Fort Detrick’s Area B Groundwater site was added to the EPA National Priorities List as a Superfund site on September 3, 2008.

-• In 2021, the Army started operating a pump and treatment system that was built.
+- In 2021, the Army started operating a pump and treatment system.

 Contaminants Found in Fort Detrick’s Water